 Side Effects of Kratom and Weed

-Regardless of a plant’s physical composition, any chemicals extracted from it when abused comes with adverse side effects.
+Regardless of a plant’s physical composition, any chemicals extracted from it when abused come with adverse side effects.
 While CBD is almost impossible to feel any side effects from overdosing, its partner TCH if abused can create the following side effects, but are not limited to:

 - Heart palpation